gioconte/SEBC/intro.md

 * Jan Kunigk (Senior Solutions Architect) - jqnik
 * Please introduce yourselves:
     * Giorgio
-    * Italy - Data Engineer
+    * Italy - Junior Data Engineer
     * I have started working with the Cloudera Hadoop ecosystem since March 2016.
 I have been focusing most of my time in these topic since that time.
 At the moment managing and designing small-sized cluster (around 20 nodes).

 ---